HomseyFT/Quin-Lang/README.md

 - `main`'s return value never reaches the process exit code.
 - `vm_asm` blocks are not checked for stack balance until run time.

-Future directions: restricting relational operators to `int`, structs, a garbage collector, and filling out `std/`.
+Future directions: a garbage collector (the object headers and stack maps it needs are already emitted), restricting relational operators to `int`, and filling out `std/`.

 The goal is to keep the compiler and VM small enough to read in one sitting and see exactly how each language feature works end to end.